We offer affordable sessions remotely via telephone and zoom.

-We are still offering counselling sessions via telephone and Zoom.
-If you would like to explore this further please get in touch or fill the form below.
 We will be updating and adding resources here, so do keep visiting our website or our app regularly.

 Here at Release, we are focused on ways to support your wellbeing during the COVID-19 pandemic.
 Mind – Body – Spirit – you will find something on our website to support each of these areas.